prentissw/obsidian-charted-roots/wiki-content/Control-Center.md

 ### Quick Actions

-Nine action tiles arranged in a responsive grid (3×3 on desktop, 2×2 on mobile):
+Twelve action tiles arranged in a responsive grid (4×3 on desktop, 2×2 on mobile):

 | Tile | Action |
 |------|--------|